 - Elbows

 Above the desk, at 90-110 degrees

-- e Shoulders
+Shoulders

-- Relaxed as opposed to hunche Wrists
+- Relaxed as opposed to hunched Wrists

-- In line with forearms Hips, Knees, Ankles
+- In line with forearms

-- At 90 degrees whilst seated
+- Hips, Knees, Ankles At 90 degrees whilst seated

 - 6 Feet Flat on the ground or footrest

-- For prolonged standing, consider a mat Head Upright with ears aligned with shoulders
+- For prolonged standing, consider a mat 10 Head

+- Head Upright with ears aligned with shoulders

-Looking at the top third of the screen.
-Consider the use of a laptop raiser with your laptop Seat length Should be long enough to provide support beneath thighs Backrest Angled at 90-110 degrees with adequate before screen in line with lower befor external mouse
+- Looking at the top third of the screen.
+Consider the use of a laptop raiser with your laptop Seat length Should be long enough to provide suppor beneath thighs Backrest Angled at 90-110 degrees with adequate lumbar support in line with lower back Keyboard and Mouse

-Seyboard and Mouse

-G and H of keyboard aligned with your

-nose.
-Mouse gripped loosely
+- G and H of keyboard aligned with your nose.
+Mouse gripped loosely () Laptop Used with a riser, external keyboard and external mouse

-Laptop

-Used with a riser, external keyboard and